grokys/grokys.github.com/_posts/2018-02-01-avalonia-beta1.md

 - We are now on the .NET Standard 2.0 platform
 - We're now using [Portable.Xaml](https://github.com/cwensley/Portable.Xaml) as our XAML parser
-- We've removed support for Cairo and GTK2 - you should now use Skia and GTK3 for non-windows platforms
+- We've removed support for Cairo and GTK2 - you should now use the Skia and GTK3 or MonoMac backends for non-windows platforms
 - We're now using ReactiveUI 8 rather than shipping our own fork

 So here's some of the major features in this release: